isa-group/tosl/README.md

     Additionally, the ontology must provide mechanisms to unambiguously identify:

     - The responsible party obligated to fulfill the term.
     - The asset or resource to which the action, permission, or prohibition applies.

 2. **Identifying Potentially Abusive Terms**

-    The ontology needs to be able to identify terms that may be considered abusive to consumers.
-Answering competing questions that partially ensure transparency and fairness in contractual agreements.
+    The ontology needs to be able to identify potentially abusive terms in consumer contracts, ensuring transparency and fairness.
+Answering competing questions related to arbitration, governing law, content removal, contract by using, jurisdiction, liability, and unilateral modifications or terminations.
 The competency questions are as follows:

     **Arbitration**